finnjclancy/project_structure/README.md

 # what is this? <br>
-- a vscode extension that creates a file in the root of your project <br>
+- a vscode extension that creates an tree structre of your repo <br>
-- this file will contain a tree structure of the files and directories in your project/repo <br>
-- the .txt will include .gitignore but it will not include the files/folders in your .gitignore file <br>
-- directories come first sorted by alphabetical order <br>
-- files come after sorted by alphabetical order <br>
+- all files/directories in .gitignore will not be printed

 ## install guide: <br>